 Steps to perform year-end closing in Business Central:

 STEP 1.
-Using Accounting Period option
+Close the Fiscal Year the Using Accounting Period function

 Use the search function find the Accounting Periods page and select from the menu.